yvsandeep/ML-Compilation/README.md

 # ML-Compilation

-Having started my Machine Learning Journey, I have come across implementations of common ML algorithms across various books/ online.
+Having started my Machine Learning Journey, I have come across implementations of ML algorithms across various books/ online.
 This repository aims to collect them here and at the same time convert to Python3(incase older code) and document any changes made.

 Current sources: